ArkadeepAdhikari/Neural-Networks-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning

-This repo contains the programming assignments completed by me in the course of Neural Networks and Deep Learning by deeplearning.ai on Coursera
+This repo contains the programming assignments completed by me in the course of Neural Networks and Deep Learning by deeplearning.ai on Coursera.
-You can learn more about the course [here](https://www.coursera.org/learn/neural-networks-deep-learning)
+You can learn more about the course [here.](https://www.coursera.org/learn/neural-networks-deep-learning)

 # A note before you proceed